 The only thing better than online casino games is online live casino at Betfair!
 Here you can play with real people, in real time, for real money!

-With Live Roulette you get to watch the action unfold right before your very eyes!
+With Best Roulette Secrets you get to watch the action unfold right before your very eyes!
 Players will have the chance to choose between Playtech's Live Single Zero Roulette and their French Roulette tables with this live edition of the game.
 What's worth noting is that, with only a single green zero on the wheel, rather than the two that appear on American Roulette, the house edge is dramatically reduced and the favour lays further in that of the player!

 Live Roulette allows you to enjoy the traditional brick-and-mortar casino experience, with real-time Roulette action streaming directly into your home.
 You will be able to connect directly with professionally trainer croupiers and see it all happen as if you are in a brick-and-mortar casino!
 As well as this, to make the game even easier, you can set up the auto-play function if you wish to play the same number on each spin.
 This means that with just a click of one button, your bet can be placed!